 Next, we have the problem of moisture from the bread evaporating.
-You’ll notice that bread which is a few days old will be drier on the outside than in its centre.
+You’ll notice that bread which is a few days old will be noticeably drier on the outside than in the centre.

-As bread ages, it loses its acidity which makes it more suspect for mould spores to inhibit the bread and multiply.
+As bread ages, it also loses acidity, which makes it more suspect for mould spores to inhibit the bread and multiply.

 If you are keeping bread in a warm moist room, often in summer, it will spoil after 3-4 days.
-If it is store-bought, containing additives it can last up to 7 days.
+If it is store-bought that contains additives, it can last up to 7 days, maybe longer.
 Homemade bread at room temperature typically lasts 3 days, and the shelf life depends on the ingredients used.
 If you freeze your bread it will last up to six months, but not any longer.